adferrand/dnsrobocert/README.md

 - a certificate for `smtp.example.com`
 - a certificate for `imap.example.com` + `pop.example.com`
 - a certificate for `ldap.example.com`
+- a wildcard certificate for any sub-domain of `example.com` and for `example.com` itself

 Then the `domains.conf` will look like this: